Texas Permanent School Fund Corp Purchases 24,688 Shares of JBG SMITH Properties (NYSE:JBGS)

-Texas Permanent School Fund Corp boosted its stake in JBG SMITH Properties (NYSE:JBGS – Free Report) by 37.2% during the 1st quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
-The institutional investor owned 91,119 shares of the company’s stock after acquiring an additional 24,688 shares during the quarter.
-Texas Permanent School Fund Corp’s holdings in JBG SMITH Properties were worth $1,372,000 as of its most recent SEC filing.
+Texas Permanent School Fund Corp grew its position in shares of JBG SMITH Properties (NYSE:JBGS – Free Report) by 37.2% during the 1st quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
+The firm owned 91,119 shares of the company’s stock after buying an additional 24,688 shares during the period.
+Texas Permanent School Fund Corp’s holdings in JBG SMITH Properties were worth $1,372,000 at the end of the most recent quarter.

-Several other institutional investors have also added to or reduced their stakes in JBGS.
-CWM LLC boosted its stake in shares of JBG SMITH Properties by 79.9% during the 1st quarter.
-CWM LLC now owns 2,360 shares of the company’s stock worth $36,000 after buying an additional 1,048 shares during the last quarter.
-Signaturefd LLC raised its holdings in JBG SMITH Properties by 339.8% in the 1st quarter.
-Signaturefd LLC now owns 13,954 shares of the company’s stock valued at $210,000 after acquiring an additional 10,781 shares during the period.
-SG Americas Securities LLC raised its holdings in JBG SMITH Properties by 1,289.6% in the 1st quarter.
-SG Americas Securities LLC now owns 238,665 shares of the company’s stock valued at $3,594,000 after acquiring an additional 221,490 shares during the period.
-New York State Teachers Retirement System raised its holdings in JBG SMITH Properties by 3.6% in the 1st quarter.
-New York State Teachers Retirement System now owns 158,775 shares of the company’s stock valued at $2,391,000 after acquiring an additional 5,508 shares during the period.
-Finally, Sequoia Financial Advisors LLC bought a new position in JBG SMITH Properties in the 1st quarter valued at about $167,000.
-92.18% of the stock is owned by institutional investors.
+Several other large investors also recently modified their holdings of the stock.
+Quadrant Capital Group LLC grew its holdings in shares of JBG SMITH Properties by 41.1% during the 4th quarter.
+Quadrant Capital Group LLC now owns 1,903 shares of the company’s stock worth $36,000 after purchasing an additional 554 shares in the last quarter.
+Treasurer of the State of North Carolina grew its holdings in shares of JBG SMITH Properties by 1.3% during the 4th quarter.
+Treasurer of the State of North Carolina now owns 46,377 shares of the company’s stock worth $880,000 after purchasing an additional 590 shares in the last quarter.
+Yousif Capital Management LLC grew its holdings in shares of JBG SMITH Properties by 1.1% during the 1st quarter.
+Yousif Capital Management LLC now owns 61,597 shares of the company’s stock worth $1,800,000 after purchasing an additional 655 shares in the last quarter.
+Worth Venture Partners LLC grew its holdings in shares of JBG SMITH Properties by 11.3% during the 1st quarter.
+Worth Venture Partners LLC now owns 7,900 shares of the company’s stock worth $231,000 after purchasing an additional 800 shares in the last quarter.
+Finally, CWM LLC grew its holdings in shares of JBG SMITH Properties by 182.8% during the 4th quarter.
+CWM LLC now owns 1,312 shares of the company’s stock worth $25,000 after purchasing an additional 848 shares in the last quarter.
+92.18% of the stock is owned by institutional investors and hedge funds.

+Separately, TheStreet raised JBG SMITH Properties from a “d” rating to a “c-” rating in a research note on Friday, May 12th.

 JBG SMITH Properties Dividend Announcement